Ray2OUC/HIFT/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python export_descriptor_sift.py
 ```
-For more evaluation details, please refer to the [LISRD]: https://github.com/rpautrat/LISRD
+For more evaluation details, please refer to the [LISRD](https://github.com/rpautrat/LISRD)

+# Acknowledgments
+Our work is based on [LISRD](https://github.com/rpautrat/LISRD) and we use their code.
+We appreciate the previous open-source repository [LISRD](https://github.com/rpautrat/LISRD)